NavjotAulakh/OSLab2/README.md

 cd *directory* :  change current directory to the next *directory*, if the next *directory* name doesn't exist, error " No such directory or file' is printed.

-clr - Clear the screen.
+clr - Clear the screen terminal.

 dir <directory> - List the contents of directory <directory>.